 The CNS is composed of a vast and complex network of different structures and cell types, most of which serve directly or indirectly to provide a means for the nervous system to signal or communicate with other nerve cells in order to regulate and control all brain function.
 The cell type responsible for this signaling is called a neuron.
 Chemical or electrical signals can exert their effects on neurons by traveling across a physical gap located between two neurons, called a synapse.
-Presynaptic neurons transmit signals, whereas postsynaptic neurons react to the signals.
+Presynaptic neurons transmit signals whereas postsynaptic neurons react to the signals.
+The human brain contains approximately 86 billion neurons, each having hundreds to tens of thousands of synapses to allow for this communication.
+This process is essential to all things, from organ function, to movement, to memory and all behavioral processes.

 Neurotransmission is the process by which signaling molecules, called neurotransmitters, are released by a presynaptic neuron, travel over the synaptic space and bind to and interact with receptors on a postsynaptic neuron.
+Depending on the nature of the neurotransmitter and receptor, this interaction results in excitation, inhibition or modulation of the receiving neuron's behavior.

 Synaptic receptors are primarily located inside the synaptic cleft, or the space where the neurons communicate, and have been historically considered to be the most important part of the neuron.
 However, recent understanding of neurotransmission and brain function has shown there are many extrasynaptic receptors that also respond to neurotransmitters to exert their effects.
+For example, it is becoming increasingly understood that extrasynaptic GABA A receptor-mediated neurotransmission is critical to generalized neurological function and has demonstrated influence over general physiological states such as sleep, hunger, anxiety and seizure among other things.